Lavender Shortbread Cookies

 Instructions

-- Cover your dough with plastic or beeswax wrap and refrigerate for a few minutes - up to 30 minutes (optional)
+• Cover your dough with plastic or beeswax wrap and refrigerate for a few minutes to let the butter harden, making it easy to roll out and cut (up to 30 minutes)